 To test the installation of OpenGTS run the below command with the home directory of GTS_HOME as shown below.

-after executing the above command you might see some errors, warnings and recommendation taht you you can figure them out.
+After executing the above command you might see some errors, warnings, and recommendations that you can figure them out.

 6) Creating New Account

 To create the new admin account run the below command by mentioning your account name and password.

 root@open-gts:/usr/local/OpenGTS_2.6.0# bin/admin.sh Account -account=sysadmin -pass=****** -create Entry Point: org.opengts.db.tables.Account Created Account-ID: sysadmin